PomonaCS051/PomonaCS051.github.io/install-guides.md

 ## Git

+If you're on the Pomona CS lab computers, open a Terminal window and type `git`, and then press enter.
+Git will automatically install if it is not found.

 Head over to the official Git website to find the proper download and instructions for your OS: [Official Git Site](https://git-scm.com/downloads).